Hans Christian Andersen - 2005

 Once upon a time…

-At that time there was a lot of poverty and slum in Denmark as most cities often were filthy and overcrowded, with raw sewage everywhere and a water supply that left a lot to be desired – and the poorer areas suffered the worse with diseases and mal nutrition as a constant threat to the poor inhabitants vulnerability.
+Hans Christian Andersen was born 2.
+April 1805 - in Odense on the Isle of Funen in the 19th century and right in the middle of the Napoleonic wars - where Denmark was undergoing tremendous changes in the way of living.
+At that time there was a lot of poverty and slum in Denmark as most cities often were filthy and overcrowded - with raw sewage everywhere and a water supply that left a lot to be desired - and the poorer areas suffered the worse with diseases and mal nutrition - as a constant threat to the poor inhabitant's vulnerability.

-He went to the infant school for the poor next to his home and then the cities charity school, where he received very little education.
-Nearby his home was also the great St. Knuds Cathedral and Odense Canal where he played and dreamed of being a prince and becoming famous.
+It was also in this type of environment Hans Christian Andersen lived and spent his childhood and probably - it was in the early period of his life where he created his blooming imagination and fantasy by dreaming of better times and places, which possibly later had great influence in his writing.
+He went to the infant school for the poor next to his home and then the cities charity school - where he received very little education.
+Nearby his home was also the great St. Knuds Cathedral and Odense Canal - where he played and often dreamed of being a prince and becoming famous.

-The infant school for poor - where Hans Christian Andersen went as a pupil, next to his home.
+The infant school for poor - where Hans Christian Andersen went as a pupil - next to his home.

 Lived during the reign of 5 Danish monarch’s...

-Parents and upbringing…
+The Parents and upbringing…

-His mother, who worked all her life as a simple hard working washwoman, earned a living by washing peoples laundry.
-She protected him during his childhood, as he was a highly emotional child with many emasculate interests like sewing and playing with dolls.
+Hans Christian Andersen's father - Hans Andersen was a poor shoemaker - who had great influence on his son's upbringing - because he read stories and played toy theatre with him.
+He died when Hans Christian Andersen was 11.
+His mother - who worked all her life as a simple hard working washwoman - earned a living by washing peoples laundry.
+She protected him during his childhood - as he was a highly emotional child with many emasculate interests like sewing and playing with dolls.
 His mother was remarried and died in 1833.

 The troublesome Juvenile years…

-After his father died Hans Christian Andersen was forced to work in a factory where he often was mobbed because of his high squeaky voice, tallness and long legs.
-Life was not very easy for a young boy, who lived his life in poverty and on the shadow side of the street.
-After is mother had remarried to a man, who hardly understood her son and after he found the home to crowded, he made up his mind to move from Odense.
+After his father died - Hans Christian Andersen was forced to work in a factory where he often was mobbed because of his high squeaky voice - tallness and long legs.
+Life was not very easy for a young boy - who lived his life in poverty and on the shadow side of the street.
+After is mother had remarried to a man - who hardly understood her son - and after he found the home to crowded - he made up his mind to move from Odense.

 Departure and new career…

-Inspired by his creative talent and nature and his search for a better life, he decided to move to Copenhagen.
-With help from his mother and only 12 “Kroner” in his pocket, he left Odense for good on 6.
-September 1819, at the age of 14, and headed towards Copenhagen.
+Inspired by his creative talent and nature plus his search for a better life Hans Christian Andersen decided to move to Copenhagen.
+With help from his mother and only 12 “Kroner” in his pocket - he left Odense for good on 6.
+September 1819 - at the age of 14 - and headed towards Copenhagen.
+His ambitions were to start a career in the theatrical world as an actor - singer or ballet-dancer.

 Copenhagen and The Royal Theatre…

-The Royal Theatre built around 1875 and centrum for Hans Christian Andersen's first years in Copenhagen.
-His debut as a play-writer was in 1829 and the drama was played at this venue.
+The Royal Theatre built around 1875 - and centrum for Hans Christian Andersen's first years in Copenhagen.
+His debut as a play-writer was in 1829 - and the drama was played at this venue.

 School and education…